Yaazarai/One-Way-IPC/README.md

 #### Single Instance WPF Application via IPC
 *See [The Misunderstood Mutex](http://odetocode.com/blogs/scott/archive/2004/08/20/the-misunderstood-mutex.aspx) for the original source and information.*

 *Creating a single instance application while catching all of the edge cases can be trickey.
-Luckily, with the above mutex solution and the One-Way InterProcComm class, we can make htis, really easy.*
+Luckily, with the above mutex solution and the One-Way InterProcComm class, we can make this, really easy.*

 Create a new WPF application or open an existing application.
 Right-click your App.xaml, click Properties, then in the properties panel change Build Action from ApplicationDefinition to Page.
 This tells WPF that we want our App to be treated as a normal resource instead of as an application.
 This removes the implicit Main() method call and forces us to create one manually.